nickheyer/DiscoFlix/README.md

 (For movies only) Based on the average download time you provided during setup, it will send a message to discord letting requester know to check the server.
 - To add more users from within the Discord bot and not web-app:

-    To allow other people to request movies, it's very simple.
-Just type the default prefic "!df" then "add-user" then their full       discord username.
-For example: "!df add-user NicholasHeyer#4212" )
+    - To allow other people to request movies, it's very simple.
+Just type the default prefix "!df" then "add-user" then their full discord or telegram username.
+For example: "!df add-user NicholasHeyer#4212" (Discord) or "!df add-user NicholasHeyer" (Telegram)

         i.
 Reminder: You can also add users via the web-app interface [HERE](http://127.0.0.1:5000)
 - To change request keyword:

+    i.
 Type "!df set keyword" then the keyword.
 For example: "!df set keyword !add".
 Your movie requests will then look like this:         "!add movie Dark Phoenix".

 ## Further Notes